2 more inmates die from COVID-19 in Wisconsin prison system; 25 total dead

 The outbreak at Oakhill started in December.
 DOC spokesperson John Beard said inmates started showing symptoms and when their tests started coming back positive for COVID-19, DOC brought in the National Guard to conduct mass testing Dec.
 14.

 On Dec.
 13, 20 inmates were actively infected.
-By Christmas, that number rose to 172.
-The guard came in for mass testing again on Dec.
+By Christmas, the number had risen to 172.
+The Guard came in for mass testing again on Dec.
 28 and Jan.
 4, Beard said.

-Beard said those who have tested positive have been medically isolated.
-Those exposed have been quarantined "as space allows," he said.
+Those who have tested positive have been medically isolated, Beard said.
+Those exposed have been quarantined “as space allows,” he said.
 Transfers to and from the prison have been temporarily suspended.

-Only two other prison facilities had more than 10 active cases Thursday.
+Only two other prison facilities had more than 10 active cases Thursday: Racine Correctional Institution/Sturtevant Transitional Facility and Drug Abuse Correctional Center.

+Man accused of killing sister held for trial tops recent notable crime-related news in Madison area